Published Date: Dec 18, 2013

 (CANSA), Oxfam, along with Asian Forum of Parliamentarians on Population

-communities, to better adapt to changing weather patterns.
+and help vulnerable communities, to better adapt to changing weather

-was to strengthen our capacity to work on adaptation and mitigation, to
+of this meeting was to strengthen our capacity to work on adaptation and

-Ali Tauqeer Sheikh, CEO, LEAD Pakistan requested all parliamentarians
+Tauqeer Sheikh, CEO, LEAD Pakistan requested all parliamentarians to

 change in their manifestos and election campaigns.

-specific adaptation measures at local, national and regional level with a
+at local, national and regional level with a particular emphasis on

-particular emphasis on agriculture for ensuring food security for all.
+agriculture for ensuring food security for all.
+He declared SDPI’s

-He declared SDPI’s support to the governments and respective regional
+support to the governments and respective regional institutions

-institutions including SAARC in planning and implementing policies and
+including SAARC in planning and implementing policies and programmes at

-rehabilitation.
-In this context, they urged South Asian government to
+planned relocation and rehabilitation.
+In this context, they urged South

-take measures to enhance understanding on these issues.
-Further, they
+Asian government to take measures to enhance understanding on these

-have decided to collaborate with each other for enhancing their
+issues.
+Further, they have decided to collaborate with each other for

-understanding on climate change challenges, strengthens capacity on
+enhancing their understanding on climate change challenges, strengthens

 recommendations for national, regional and global policy measures.